Candidate Advisory Council Procedures and Rules

 - Deadline for accepting completed nominations will be set by the council.
 This deadline may be extended as determined by the council.

 Vacant regent seats due to resignation, death or removal by the governor

-- The council shall convene a meeting within a reasonable time after receiving notice that a vacancy exists to ensure that the vacancy is filled in a timely manner.
+- The council shall convene a meeting within a reasonable time after receiving notice that a vacancy exists to ensure that the 60-day requirement is met.

 - The council shall advertise to fill the vacancy.

-- Selection from carry-over candidate pool and/or from newly nominated qualified pool shall be made and submitted to the governor for selection.
+- Selection from nominated qualified pool shall be made and submitted to the governor for selection.

 - The council hereby incorporates by reference Rules 8, 9 and 10 of the Rules for Officers, Code of Conduct, Meetings, Decisions and Transmittal.